Studio-Lovelies/GG-JointJustice-Unity/README.md

   - This will prompt you to create a Unity ID and select a Micrograme before it lets you launch Unity.
 This second step is expected to take some time.
 - [Unity Version 2020.3.15f2](https://assetstore.unity.com/packages/tools/version-control/github-for-unity-118069)
   - Click on the Unity 2020.x tab, scroll to Unity 2020.3.15f2 (LTS) and click on the green "Unity Hub" button to download

+- Wait for Unity to launch, then install the following:

 - [GitHub for Unity](https://assetstore.unity.com/packages/tools/version-control/github-for-unity-118069)
   - Click on "Add to My Assets", then "Open in Unity".
   - Once the Package Manager opens, hit "Download", then "Import"